 - Cool completely, then make frosting.

-- To make frosting, combine all ingredients.
+- Add the vanilla, milk and powdered sugar.
+Stir until combined and then beat for a minute or two to make fluffy.
 You can add more milk a few drops at a time if you’d like to thin it out.
 You want a nice spreadable consistency.

 - Spread over cooled bars and enjoy!